 Adam Zerda is Director, Antimicrobial Resistance (AMR) Strategy and Development for BD.
 BD efforts to help combat AMR include a broad portfolio of solutions strategically positioned to play an active role in addressing this threat.
 In his role, Adam is responsible for developing and executing BD’s strategy for combatting the challenge of AMR globally by working to help build awareness of AMR, engage external stakeholders in policy and advocacy efforts around AMR, and develop training and process improvement programs, focusing specifically on infection prevention and antimicrobial stewardship.
 In leading BD’s AMR efforts, Adam is accountable for developing and implementing organization-wide, cross-functional alignment around this issue by working collaboratively with businesses, regions and functions.
 Prior to this role, Adam has held positions in business development, strategic innovation and research and development at BD.
 He joined the company in 2007.
 Prior to BD, Adam held roles in product development for GE Plastics.
 Adam has a Ph.D. in Polymer Science and Engineering (2002) from the University of Massachusetts in Amherst and a B.S. in Chemistry (1998) from TCU.
 He is based in North Carolina where he additionally sits on the board of North Carolina BIO.

-Anand is co-founder and CEO of Bugworks, a leading pharma start-up, one of a handful of companies working on developing novel classes of antibiotics to tackle the global problem posed by multi-drug resistant bacterial superbugs.
-The company’s lead asset, which is in preclinical development, is a novel dual target inhibitor with excellent potency against the entire list of WHO critical, high and medium threat pathogens.
+Anand is co-founder and CEO of Bugworks, an Indo-USA pharma start-up, one of a handful of companies working on developing novel classes of antibiotics to tackle the global problem posed by multi-drug resistant bacterial superbugs.
+The company’s lead asset, entering clinical development during Q2 2021, is a novel dual target inhibitor with excellent potency against the entire list of WHO critical, high and medium threat pathogens.
 The company has won many national and international innovation awards including the Best start-up in India (2015), Economic Times Top Innovator award (2017), first company outside North America and Europe to win the coveted CARB-X grant, and has been featured in the CB-InSights 2019 list of top 36 global start-ups.
 Bugworks has prominently featured on leading global platforms including the BBC, Wellcome Trust, UNCTAD, CDC and Forbes.

 Anand was previously co-founder and Managing Director, Cellworks, a company specializing in personalized oncotherapy, using mathematical modelling frameworks.
-He is also the Co-founder of the India semiconductor association (IESA), Member of Executive committee of India Biotech association (ABLE), member of Eta-Kappa-Nu and Tau-Beta-Pi International Engineering honors societies, and most recently elected to the board of the AMR Industry Alliance and member of the India advisory council of GARDP.
+He is also the Co-founder of the India semiconductor association (IESA), Vice-President & Member of Executive committee of India Biotech association (ABLE), member of Eta-Kappa-Nu and Tau-Beta-Pi International Engineering honours societies, member of the board of AMR Industry Alliance and member of the India advisory council of GARDP.